tbutch/ECSE427/Assignment1/README.md

 - A script containing recursion must be let to recurse infinitely, similarly to what the bash shell does.
 At one point, the "fopen" function returns null and cannot open the file, which ends the recursion.
 - A script does not need to be terminated by the ".txt" extension, the filename can be anything.
 - Commands are case sensitive.
+- Commands can contain more than one space between keywords.